magneticio/vamp2setup/README.md

 To achieve this run:

 ```
-./vamp-bootstrap.sh --externaldb --dburl mongodb://<someurl? --dbname <db-name>
+./vamp-bootstrap.sh --externaldb --dburl mongodb://someurl --dbname db-name
 ```

-Where <someurl> is your mongodb instance url and <db-name> is obviously the db name you want to use.
+Where someurl is your mongodb instance url and db-name is obviously the db name you want to use.
 Once installed inside the cluster Vamp Lamia will automatically create a

 ## Out of Cluster installation